JeremLeOuf/GET-Spotify_monthlyListeners-FROM-SpotifyIDs/README.md

 - It will prompt you with a window where you should select the aforementioned `spotify_id.csv` file.
 It should point you to the appropriate directory by default.
 - The program will first print how the file structure looks like.
 - It will then print how the resulting DataFrame will look like.
-- After 2 seconds, it will print it to a new .csv file named `results-{YYYY-MM-DD}.csv`, located in the `output` folder, and show you a success message.
+- After 2 seconds, it will print it to a new .csv file named `results-{YYYY-MM-DD}.csv` (with today's date), located in the `output` folder, and show you a success message.
 <h4>All done! 🎉</h4>
   <strong>✅ Now, you should find the correctly named output file in the <code>output</code> folder.</strong><br>
   <strong>📈 Enjoy!</strong>